Suriyenthrathibodi: Becoming the "Tiger King"

 "Moreover, His Majesty never maintained himself in the five precepts.
 He gratified himself by having intercourse with the wives of the government officers.
 From that time onwards, he was given the name the 'Tiger King'."

 The Chronicle of Ayutthaya, British Museum's Version, also contained the like:

 "At that time, the king was of vulgar mind, uncivil behaviour, savage conduct, cruel habit.
 He was never interested in charitable activities, but only in the activities which breached the royal traditions.
 Also, he lacked inhibition, but was consumed by unholy sin.
 Eternal were anger and ignorance in his mind.
-And the king habitually drank liquor and pleased himself by having intercourse with the female children not yet attaining the age of menstruation.
+And the king habitually drank liquor and pleased himself by having intercourse with female children not yet attaining the age of menstruation.
 In this respect, if any female was able to endure him, that female would be granted a great amount of rewards, money, gold, silks and other cloth.
 Should any female be incapable of bearing with him, he would be enraged and strike a sword at her heart, putting her to death.
 The caskets were every day seen to be called into the palace to contain the female dead bodies and to be brought out of the palace through a royal gate at the end of the royal confinement mansion.
 That gate thereby gained the name the 'Gate of Ghosts' until now."

 Suriyenthrathibodi and Phan Thai Norasing

-Although Suriyenthrathibodi was given the name the "Tiger King", his desire to save the life of his wheelsman Phan Thai Norasing showed his compassionate side.
+There was a folktale that Suriyenthrathibodi’s desire to save the life of his wheelsman Phan Thai Norasing showed his compassionate side.
+There is no historical proof for this story.

+Death

+The Chronicle of Ayutthaya, Phra Chakraphatdiphong (Chat) Version described Suriyenthrathibodi to have died in 1708, after contracting an incapacitating and fatal illness during his pilgrimage to Phra Phutthabat Temple at Saraburi.
+It should be considered that the wilderness surrounding the temple complex was infamous for causing steep fatality rates amongst its local officials, as a result of malaria which is referred traditionally by Thais as “Forest disease” (ไข้ป่า).